 - 1.28 The SDNPA recognise the important role Town and Parish Councils play in engaging with communities across the South Downs and can support the Authority in disseminating important information about the work of the Authority.
-The SDNPA established a Memorandum of Understanding (MoU) with The Associations of Local Councils within the South Downs to establish a process for engaging with all Town and Parish Councils across the National Park. - 1.29 The Authority carried out a review in 2021 of the Town and Parish Council workshops, and surveyed Town and Parish Councils across the National Park to understand how the Authority can more effectively engage with Local Councils.
+The SDNPA established a Memorandum of Understanding (MoU) with The Associations of Local Councils within the South Downs to establish a process for engaging with all Town and Parish Councils across the National Park. - 1.29 The Authority, in response to the Covid-19 pandemic, carried out a review in 2021 of the Town and Parish Council workshops, liaising with SDNPA parish nominated members to understand how the Authority can more effectively engage with Local Councils.
 Following the review the Authority will now hold three engagement activities with Town and Parish Councils every year.
-The Authority will hold two Parish webinars for Town and Parish Councils and the wider community (April and October).
-The webinars will present details of local community action, which has contributed to the delivering the Outcomes identified in the Partnership Management Plan; the webinars will provide an opportunity for local communities to share best practice on local projects which have addressed local community issues. - 1.30 In addition to the SDNPA webinars the Authority will hold three Parish meetings per year, one for each of the constituent counties of the National Park (Hampshire, West Sussex and East Sussex).
+The Authority will hold one Parish webinar for Town and Parish Councils and the wider community (summer).
+The webinar will present details of local community action, which has contributed to delivering the Outcomes identified in the Partnership Management Plan; the webinar will provide an opportunity for local communities to share best practice on local projects which have addressed local community issues. - 1.30 In addition to the SDNPA webinar the Authority will hold three in-person Parish meetings per year in the spring, one for each of the constituent counties of the National Park (Hampshire, West Sussex and East Sussex).
+The Authority will also hold three virtual Parish meetings in the autumn, one for each of the constituent counties of the National Park.
 These meetings are an opportunity for Town and Parish Councils to hear about the work of the SDNPA in their local area; they also give Town and Parish Councils an opportunity to raise concerns they may have and ask questions of SDNPA officers and Members. - 1.31 The Parish meetings will cover topics including The Partnership Management Plan, South Downs Local Plan, and provide updates on key projects in the SDNPA.
 The workshops will also be used to facilitate engagement and consultation on key SDNPA policy.